 Oftentimes during a job interview, it’s not what you say, but how you say it that determines your future with the company.
 Certain phrases simply make a stronger impression, helping to promote you as the best fit for the position.
-Adding these words into the dialogue can increase your chances of getting the job.
+Adding these phrases and words into the interview conversation can increase your chances of getting the job.

 Preparing for an upcoming job interview?
-Make a great impression by incorporating the following seven phrases and phrases into your responses:
+Make a great impression by incorporating the following seven phrases and key words into your responses:

 - “Calm under pressure”: Hiring managers want to know that you can perform well during both slow and busy periods.
 It’s important that you can be relied on to function at full capacity even when stressed.

 - “Confident I would be a valuable addition to your team”: No one wants to hire someone who isn’t confident in their own skills and abilities.
 Asserting your belief that you would be able to thrive as part of the team helps to assure the hiring manager you’re a good fit.